MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/traces.rst

 Debug Traces
 =============

 MicroUI logs several actions when traces are enabled.
 This chapter explains the traces identifiers.

+.. note:: Most of the logs are only available on the Embedded VEE Port (not on the Simulator).

 Trace format
 ------------